influxdata/telegraf/plugins/parsers/json/README.md

     "my_tag_2"
   ]

-  ## Array of glob pattern strings keys that should be added as string fields.
+  ## Array of glob pattern strings or booleans keys that should be added as string fields.
   json_string_fields = []

   ## Name key is the key to use as the measurement name.